ShurenQi/DIR/README.md

 # Dense Invariant Representation
 This repository is an implementation of the method in
-"A principled design of image representation: Towards forensic tasks", *in peer review*, https://arxiv.org/abs/2203.00913.
+"A principled design of image representation: Towards forensic tasks", *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 2022.
 Code implemented by Shuren Qi ( i@srqi.email ).
 All rights reserved.

 ## Overview